Case Study: WooCommerce Shop Development: Building Tools for Managing 1900+ Products for B2B and B2C Customers

 - Divided a product database into two segments and connected nodes of those to different types of accounts to display product characteristics for D2C/B2B customers.

 - Built a robust and clear filtering system that allows customers to customize their orders without confusing themselves with prices for the same products of different colors.

 - Built product cards for the shop to include stock availability for different color variations of a product and the in-stock status of each such variation.
 Product cards, of course, are connected to a filtering system and inventory.

 Apart from that, we’ve worked hard to translate the business logic we’ve outlined for optimizing the purchasing into the UX.
 For instance we built checkout to have a very straightforward, unambiguous interface with product-prices breakdown, discount calculations, and product-to-be-bought visibility to increase the transparency of purchasing and, consequently, the probability of making an order (more clarity => more sales).

 We worked on the project for about a month.
 During that time, we developed business logic, built server-side infrastructure for the shop and connected it to WordPress, and organized & enhanced the admin panel with plugins and scripts to make the job of people who will manage the shop easier.

-One of our goals was to make sure the e-commerce functionality is simple & robust for future customers of Bold Climbing and businesses that will pick them as a climbing items supplier — and we think we’ve reached it.
+One of our goals was to make sure the e-commerce functionality is simple & robust for future customers of Bold Climbing and businesses that will pick them as a climbing items supplier — and we think we have achieved exactly that.

 Bold Climbing came to us with an idea for a resource, a UI design for it, and a brief outline for its navigation.
 We helped them turn their WooCommerce shop into a highly performative engine that’s suitable for the management of the business with 1900+ items in the inventory and two types of customers that require different product configurations.
 We’re pretty proud of this one.